Scientific Name

 How to Grow and Care for Phedimus subcapitatus

-Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
+Light: This light-loving plant tolerates partial shade but prefers full sun and grows best in warmer environments.
 Plant P. subcapitatus in an area of your garden that gets at least 6 hours of sunlight a day.

 Soil: This succulent thrives in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.